UTSJiyaoLi/Adversarial-Image-Captioning-Attack/README.md

-# AICAttack: Adversarial Image Captioning Attack
+# AICAttack: Adversarial Image Captioning Attack with Attention-Based Optimization

-with Attention-Based Optimization
+## This is a Python implementation of ``AICAttack: Adversarial Image Captioning Attack with Attention-Based Optimization''.
+A GPU environment is required for running the code.
 To run the attack,
 First, you need to download the model from the following links: